countertenor/mozart/README.md

 #### 4. Build the binary

-`make build-all` - builds binaries for linux, mac and centOS environments, inside bin directory.
+`make` - builds binaries for linux, mac and centOS environments, inside bin directory.

 Voila!
 You have a single orchestrator binary with all your scripts in it.